an adventure in waiting

 BA (USYD), MTeach (USYD), MEd Lead (UNSW)

-Mr Adam Larby has been appointed new Head of Tudor House, effective 1 January 2022.
-His commencement year will be significant as the School celebrates 125 years since its foundation.
-He looks forward to connecting and celebrating this milestone with our community later this year.
+Mr Adam Larby was appointed as the new Head of Tudor House, 1 January 2022.
+His commencement year was significant as the School celebrated 125 years since its foundation.

 Before joining The King’s School, Adam served as Deputy Head of the Preparatory School at Shore’s North Sydney Campus for over six years.
 Followed by Acting Head of Shore’s Preparatory School, covering the long service leave of the Head of the Preparatory School.